Bifurcations of embedded curves and towards an extension of Taubes' Gromov invariant to Calabi-Yau 3-folds: An extension of Taubes' Gromov invariant to dimension

-\begin{Remark} The codimension estimates from Lemma \ref{emb-multisection-wall} assert that the holomorphic curve associated to the kernel of a generic element in $\normalfont\clW^1_{2,h,\bR}(N)$ is embedded.
+\begin{remark} The codimension estimates from Lemma \ref{emb-multisection-wall} assert that the holomorphic curve associated to the kernel of a generic element in $\normalfont\clW^1_{2,h,\bR}(N)$ is embedded.
 The injectivity of the relevant Petri map is not hard to establish because our discussion just involves $(\bZ/2\bZ)$-equivariant Cauchy--Riemann operators from $2$-fold covers.
-In fact, it is possible to extend the statements in Lemma \ref{emb-multisection-wall} to elementary walls as in Definition \ref{elem-wall}.
-The fact that $\dim_{\bR} \mathbf{k}^H = 1$, which follows from the definition of elementary wall type, is necessary in order to define the holomorphic sections uniquely up to rescaling.
-However, one needs to adapt the proof of genetric injectivity of Petri maps from \cite{Wendl-19} to this context. \end{Remark} \begin{Remark} Any element $0 \neq \sigma \in \ker D_\varphi^-$ defines a \emph{multi-valued section} of the bundle $N \to \Sigma$.
+In fact, it is possible to extend the statements in Lemma \ref{emb-multisection-wall} to non-trivial elementary walls as in Definition \ref{elem-wall}.
+The fact that $\dim_{\bR} \mathbf{k}^H = 1$, which follows from the definition of non-trivial elementary wall type, is necessary in order to define the holomorphic sections uniquely up to rescaling.
+However, one needs to adapt the proof of genetric injectivity of Petri maps from \cite{Wendl-19} to this context. \end{remark} \begin{remark} Any element $0 \neq \sigma \in \ker D_\varphi^-$ defines a \emph{multi-valued section} of the bundle $N \to \Sigma$.
 The conclusion of Lemma \ref{emb-multisection-wall} can therefore be phrased as the ``generic embeddedness" of multi-valued sections.
-As pointed out in Remark \ref{rmk_slag}, it may be possible to use similar arguments to establish similar generic behavior for $2$-valued harmonic forms relevant to special Lagrangian geometry. \end{Remark} The next definition introduces the notion of ``$2$-rigid" operators, paths between them and fixed endpoint homotopies between such paths.
+As pointed out in Remark \ref{rmk_slag}, it may be possible to use similar arguments to establish similar generic behavior for $2$-valued harmonic forms relevant to special Lagrangian geometry. \end{remark}

+The next definition introduces the notion of ``$2$-rigid" operators, paths between them and fixed endpoint homotopies between such paths.
 Such operators arise naturally as normal deformation operators of embedded pseudo-holomorphic curves with respect to any super-rigid almost complex structure. \begin{Definition}[2-rigidity] \begin{enumerate}[\normalfont(a)] \item We say that $\alpha = (j,D)\in\clC\clR_\bR(N)$ is \emph{$2$-pre-rigid} if it misses the images of $\clW'(N),\clW^k_{2,h,\bR}(N)$ and $\normalfont\clW^1_{2,h,\bR}(N)_\text{emb}$ in $\clC\clR_\bR(N)$ for all $h\ge g$ and $k\ge 2$.
 We say that $\alpha$ is $2$-rigid if, in addition, it also misses the image of the map

 for all $h\ge g$.
 Denote the set of $2$-rigid elements by $\clC\clR_\bR(N)_2$ and its intersection with $\clC\clR_\bC(N)\setminus\clW_\bC(N)$ by $\clC\clR_\bC(N)_2$. \item Given $\alpha_\pm\in\clC\clR_\bR(N)_2$, define $\clP(\alpha_-,\alpha_+)$ to be the space of smooth paths in $\clC\clR_\bR(N)$ from $\alpha_-$ to $\alpha_+$.
 Define